-Other fees and expenses
+Other expenses

-In accordance with the general part of the Prospectus, the Sub-Fund shall pay for the general costs and expenses attributable or allocated to it in accordance with section 8.2.2 of the general part of the Prospectus ("Other Fees and Expenses"), including the costs and expenses listed below.
+In accordance with the general part of the Prospectus, the Sub-Fund shall pay for the general costs and expenses attributable or allocated to it in accordance with section 8.2.2 of the general part of the Prospectus ("Other expenses"), including the costs and expenses listed below.
 VAT will be added to all these amounts if applicable and charged to the Sub-Fund.